ahussain119/Build-and-deploy-on-kubeadm/README.md

 11. In the "Nodes" section, select the "docker" node and check the logs to ensure that the agent successfully connects and goes online.

-## Kubernetes Setup on EC2 and configuring on jenkins
+## Kubernetes Setup on EC2 and configuring on Jenkins
 To set up Kubernetes, follow these steps:

 1. SSH into the Jenkins EC2 server using the same key file to SSH into the Kubernetes EC2 from Jenkins.